Roald87/TwinCatChangelog/docs/functions/TF6420_tc3_database_server.md

     -   New support of InfluxDB2
         -   Connection token support
-        -   Support of gzlux language—also in SQL Query Editor
+        -   Support of Flux language—also in SQL Query Editor
         -   Support of all function blocks
             -   For NoSQL function blocks use the Time Series Query Builder
             -   Only stored procedure function blocks are not supported